iantar1/Philosophers/README.md

 	* **WHAAT IS SEMAPHORE**:

 		A semaphore is an integer variable, shared among multiple processes.
 The main aim of using a semaphore is process synchronization and access control for a common resource in a concurrent environment.

+		The initial value of a semaphore depends on the problem at hand.
+Usually, we use the number of resources available as the initial value.